 - In-person group and individual meetings take place in conjunction with LMA conferences.

-- A Facebook group is set up for ongoing support and conversation between calls.
+- The club’s Facebook group offers ongoing support and conversation between calls.

 What topics are covered?

-- The groups contribute to agendas for each meeting based on the questions, concerns and needs of members.
+- Club members contribute to agendas for each meeting based on the questions, concerns and needs of the group.

 - Topics focus on social media solutions, innovations, trends, products and strategies.